 4. Celebrate your successes.

 Benchmarking, constant assessing, and endless paperwork can make teaching become so much less personal than it should be.
 Sure, when your class scores well or your principal comes in at just the right moment to see a great lesson, you can pat yourself on the back, but don’t forget the small things.
 Did that student who has struggled all year have an Aha! moment?
-Did you find a new activity that your class loved?
+Have you found a new activity that your class loved?
 Did you lead a great community service project?
 Did you make a child who never smiles share a big smile with you or someone else?
 These are all worth celebrating.
 Test scores are important, but they are not why we became teachers.
 Don’t forget why you are there, and celebrate the little things you do that make you a good teacher.

-5. Become a better teacher.
+5. Become an even better teacher.

 Take classes that help you focus on what you love about education.
 Learn new technology.
 Visit other classrooms or other schools.
 Ask for help.
 Have a colleague observe you or ask your students for feedback.
 Growing as a teacher never stops unless you stop trying.

-Resolution 3.
-Don’t be afraid to say no.
+New Year’s Resolutions for teachers #3 : Don’t be afraid to say no.